YouCanTouCan/FOSS-setup/README.md

 [Software Stores/Finders](#software-stores/finders)

 # Software Stores/Finders
-These are software capable of disocvering other software and/or download other software.
+These are software capable of discovering other software and/or download other software.
 These recommendations can be used in tandem with one another to obtain most other apps on this list, and as such they are listed first.

 - ### 🖥️ [Discover](https://apps.kde.org/discover/) 🐐
    *Gratis, Fedora 40 KDE Repository, Fully FOSS, Active*
    The Discover store is the main store when using the KDE desktop environment.
 It allows you to install software from a wide variety of repositories, as well as search for software by category, and read reviews.
-Overall an effectivesoftware store.
+Overall an effective software store.
 - ### 📱 [F-Droid](https://f-droid.org/en/)
    *Gratis, Side-loaded APK OR F-Droid repository, Fully FOSS, Active*
    F-Droid allows you to, shockingly, download apps from the F-Droid repository, as well as other repositories if you add them.
 A great solution to download FOSS apps on your phone.